Sign the NT Climate Petition

-A moratorium on the process of hydraulic fracturing in the Northern Territory was lifted in April, with exploratory fracking expected to start in early 2019.
-Western Australia is currently undertaking it’s own Scientific Inquiry into Hydraulic Fracturing but it is anticipated that new unconventional gas reserves will also be opened up in WA.
+A moratorium on the process of hydraulic fracturing in the Northern Territory was lifted in April 2018, with exploratory fracking expected to start in mid 2019.
+Western Australia has also just approved new unconventional gas reserves to go ahead in WA.

 - Emissions from exploiting NT unconventional gas reserves will increase Australia’s total greenhouse gas emissions by over 5%